JohnWeese/bouncing-box-refactor/README.md

 > Hide the complexity of code behind functions, also known as _the API_ (Application Programming Interface)

-When refactoring a project, we can often achieve both of these goals by breaking down the core logic of our program into smaller "helper functions" that each accomplish one step of the whole program.
-When put together, these helper functions can achieve the same result but our core logic becomes more readable and therefore easier to manage, debug, and grow!

 Consider the following program for validating a user's password.
 The password must have atleast 8 characters, include a number, and at least 1 upper-case letter:

 ```js